fenago/ml-scikit-keras-tensorflow/labs/lab_5.md

+The `LinearSVC` class is based on the `liblinear` library, which implements an [optimized algorithm](https://homl.info/13) for linear
+SVMs.
-The `LinearSVC` class is based on the `liblinear` library, which implements an [optimized algorithm](https://homl.info/13) for linear SVMs.^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch05.html) It does not support the kernel trick, but it scales almost linearly with the number of training instances and the number of features.
+^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch05.html) It does not support the kernel trick, but it scales almost linearly with the number of training instances and the number of features.
 Its training time complexity is roughly *O*(*m* × *n*).